 For this ground to apply, your arrears have to be at least eight weeks or two months at the time the notice is served and at the time of the court hearing.

 If you are able to get your rent arrears to below eight weeks or two months before the court hearing your landlord will not be able to use Ground 8 and this may be enough to save your home, whereas if your arrears are eight weeks or two months when the notice is served and at the time of the hearing you are likely to lose your home.

 If Ground 8 cannot be used because you reduce the arrears by enough before the hearing the landlord can ask the court to look at grounds 10 or 11.
-However, with ground 10 or 11, the court does not have to make an outright possession order – It can listen to your explanation for the arrears and to any offer you are able to make before making a decision.
+However, with grounds 10 and 11, the court does not have to make an outright possession order – it can listen to your explanation for the arrears and to any offer you are able to make before making a decision.

 About Grounds 10 and 11